Graphical User Interface#

 motion tracks.
 Currently, you can use it to

-visualise 2D poses datasets
+visualise 2D movement datasets

-as points overlaid on video frames.
+as points and tracks overlaid on video frames.

 Warning